 One problem with blogging is that anyone can start a blog, even without any web development knowledge.
 There are so many tools that let every Tom, Dick, and Harry start one.

 But how do you create a blog that stands out from the crowd?
 Well, it’s easy to do, once you can follow a few steps and take note of a few tips.
-Read on here to find out how you can start a blog and create your blog website all in one location.
+Read on here to find out how you can set up and create your blog website all in one location.

 - Select blog topic